aiWORKOUTgenerator/fitcopilot-theme/docs/storybook/story-standards.md

 1. **Component Description**: A clear description of the component's purpose and usage
 2. **Prop Documentation**: All props should be documented using argTypes
 3. **Variants**: Show all important component variants
-4. **Theme Examples**: For theme-aware components, show all theme variants
+4. **Theme Examples**: For theme-aware components, show all theme variants using ThemeShowcase
 5. **Usage Examples**: If complex, include usage examples

 ## Creating New Stories